KrishnaRauniyar/Neurotransmitter/README.md

 ### DNN Balanced

 Instructions on how to use the DNN (Deep Neural Network) for balanced data.<br>
-Make a <results> directory to store the results
+Make a "results" directory to store the results

 cd dnn_balanced<br>
 python neuro_transmitter_balanced.py